crazy-catzzz/Cerberus/PrivacyPolicy.md

 # Privacy Policy
-By using Greasy, you agree to this Privacy Policy.
+By using Cerberus, you agree to this Privacy Policy.

 # What data is stored?
 We do not store data.